-3 Forecast for the balancing neutrality charge period from 1 October 2023 to 30 September 2024.

-requirement for the RLM balancing neutrality charge account of EUR 2,111.4 million and a liquidity buffer requirement for the SLP balancing neutrality charge account of EUR 2,572.7 million.
+For the period from 1 October 2025 to 30 September 2026, there is a total liquidity buffer requirement for both SLP and RLM of EUR 3,196.6 million in the Trading Hub Europe market area.
+Divided into the individual balancing neutrality charge accounts, this means a liquidity buffer requirement for the RLM balancing neutrality charge account of EUR 1,186,6 million and a liquidity buffer requirement for the SLP balancing neutrality charge account of EUR 2,010.0 million.
 The liquidity buffers are determined on the basis of risk quantiles resulting from the mathematical functions relating to the historical data volumes.
 They are determined in particular by the risks associated with uncertainties in the development of quantities and prices in connection with the procurement and sale of balancing gas as well as invoice/credit items relevant to the balancing neutrality charge account (essentially reconciliation quantity invoices and balancing group invoices).

 Risks associated with the procurement of balancing gas: As regards the uncertainties surrounding the balancing gas quantity forecast, it should be noted that the gross quantities procured over the years for the two old market areas combined in SystemBuy vary by a factor of four (GY 2013/2014 to GY 2020/2021) and in SystemSell by a factor of four (GY 2011/2012 to GY 2022/2023) - and the resulting net quantities per gas year also vary strongly (+/- 20 TWh) in both amplitude and direction (purchase/sale).
+Due to the mild winter in gas year 2024/2025, THE procured balancing gas only during a relatively short period until mid-February 2025 and therefore recorded lower balancing gas expenses overall than budgeted.
 The price forecast risks considered for the liquidity buffer correspond to the uncertainties between the spot price forecasts valid at the time of planning and future prices in global, quality-specific and local system balancing transactions.
 The different price premiums or discounts in the respective order books can result in strong deviations between forecast and actual prices.
-In addition, the liquidity buffer must take account of any abrupt and significant price changes (due to weather-related fluctuations in demand, global economic developments, price increases due to unplanned maintenance work on the gas infrastructure, delayed commissioning of LNG infrastructure, low storage levels).
-In a risk situation, this factor can increase even more drastically (see price development in GY 2021/22 with an all-time high of 311.10 EUR/MWh on 26 August 2022).
+In addition, the liquidity buffer must take account of any abrupt and significant price changes (due to weather-related fluctuations in demand, global economic developments, price increases due to unplanned maintenance work on the gas infrastructure, low storage levels).
+In a risk situation, this factor can increase even more drastically (see price development in gas year 2021/2022 with an all-time high of 311.10 EUR/MWh on 26 August 2022).
+The European gas market continues to respond very nervously to uncertainties, which can result in short-term price increases.
+Market prices have remained stable at an average of around EUR 40/MWh in gas year 2024/2025.
 Since the reasons for balancing actions can be diverse, the share of balancing gas allocated to SLP and RLM varies significantly within a year, and also year-on-year.
-The liquidity buffer for 2023/24 assumes a normalisation of balancing actions (especially an end to production restrictions/interruptions in the industry).
+Due to the persistently sluggish economy, the end user sector accounted for more of the balancing actions, as the savings behaviour of households cannot be reliably estimated at present and can therefore deviate significantly from the network operators' forecasts.
+This has been taken into account for the causes of balancing actions in the liquidity buffer for 2025/2026.